 Many couples develop a tighter and more intimate relationship during this time when they talk openly.
 Try these tips to help communicate and stay intimate with your partner:

-- Ask how your partner feels—Being a caregiver to a sick loved one is stressful.
-Let your partner know that expressing his or her frustration is normal too.
+- Ask how your partner feels.
+Being a caregiver to a sick loved one is stressful.
+Let your partner know that expressing their frustration is normal too.

 - Try something new.
 Start a new hobby you can both enjoy as a couple.
 Whether it’s learning a new language or how to cook, chances are you’ll both enjoy spending quality time together.

 If you’re still having trouble communicating, don’t hesitate to talk with your medical team’s social worker or ask for a referral to a counselor.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.